krishnakadiyala/NPAcourse/labs/Lab_09_Exploring_Nested_Objects.md

   * `facts_list[0]` is a dictionary
   * We know to add key-value pairs to a dictionary, we use:
     *  `dict["key"] = "value"`
-  *  Knowing this, we can add the new key called `neighbors` and assign it the value of the variable that just happen to also be called `neighbors`
+  *  Knowing this, we can add the new key called `neighbors` and assign it the value of the variable that just happens to also be called `neighbors`

 ##### Step 13